Nesvilab/PD-Nodes/README.md

 **Step 1.** Select the binary files of MSFragger and Philosopher in their parameter window.

 **Step 2.** Import your protein fasta file via "Maintain FASTA Files" in PD.
-Specify the database in both MSFragger and (if used) PeptideProphet nodes.
+Specify the database in MSFragger node.

 | MSFragger  | Philosopher |
 | ------------- | ------------- |